 Homosexual.
 Unlearning concepts.

-Behaviors, attitudes and sexual tendencies of people have been seen and understood in many different ways depending on the culture or the time, and with that I am referring not only to sex between same sex people but everything that belongs to the sphere of human sexuality.
+Behaviors, attitudes and sexual tendencies of people have been seen and understood in many different ways depending on the culture or the time, and with that I am referring not only to homosexual sex but everything that belongs to the sphere of human sexuality.
 The idea of a general and absolute rejection of any type of sexual contact between persons of the same sex is totally false and only understood from the Judeo-Christian perspective of the last millennium where all sexual behavior must be controlled and often suppressed or annulled.

 In the West, in the early nineteenth century, it begins to raise, that behind the sexual behavior between people of the same sex, there was more than perversion, transgression and sin, that there was an inherent condition to certain individuals, which some called third sex (the soul of a woman in a man’s body) and that according to these theorists like Ulrichs, it had a biological origin.